 Interesting that Senator Rand Paul would so perfectly parrot the Leftist line here, but if he in fact said it (and remember, this is five years ago and subsequent statements on national defense have shown that his views have broadened since then)it was sheer horse manure then and now.

 If he said this, Rand Paul got it wrong on two important points.
 He's totally correct that Dick Cheney opposed our toppling Saddam during the first Gulf War.
 Where's he's mistaken is that Cheney somehow changed his views "because of Halliburton".
 It was Cheney and Rumsfeld who were against invading and occupying Iraq.
 At most, they wanted a quick, punitive strike.
-It was Clinton holdover George Tenet and Colin Powell who pushed the idea of making Iraq 'the model for a Muslim democracy' to Bush '43.
+It was Clinton holdover George tenet,head of the CIA and Colin Powell who pushed the idea of making Iraq 'the model for a Muslim democracy' to Bush '43.

 At any rate, after Dubbyah bought the idea of Iraq the model, he put Rumsfeld in charge of implementing it, even though our military wasn't prepared.
 That's the meaning of Rumsfeld's famous remark, that you go to war with the army you have, not the army you'd like to have.
 And then Bush made Rumsfeld the scapegoat for his stupidity, having already fired Powell and Tenet.